-As Notaries, we hold a public office granted by the Archbishop of Canterbury.
+Notaries hold a public office granted and regulated by the Archbishop of Canterbury.
 By signing and sealing a document, a Notary gives credence to that document and it will, (if the necessary formalities have been properly observed), be accepted without question in all jurisdictions around the world.
 The work of the Notary therefore is to deal with documents, which will be used abroad.

 How we can help you